fabiopipitone/elasticsearch-tocsv/README.rst

     | Timezone can be specified with the *-tz/--timezone* option.
     | *This option requires the -t/--time_field to be set*.

+  * **-sm, --silent_mode** *[default: False]*

+    | With this option set to True the tool is run in silent mode, without any user interaction (password request if not specified in -pw or -spw, warning about files overwriting).
+    | *WARNING:* Note that with this option enabled, the user won't be asked for anything, so an error will be returned in case a password is missing and files might be overwritten without any confirmation first.

   * **-spw, --secret_password** *[default: None]*

     | Env var pointing the Elasticsearch password.
 If neither this or *-pw/--password* are set, a prompt password will be asked for (leave blank if not needed).